 - Pests and diseases include aphids, ascochyta, and bacterial blight

-Peas are a cool season crop and should never be planted in wet soils or soil that retains water (see Patience When Planting Peas).
+Garden peas are a cool season crop and should never be planted in wet soils or soil that retains water (see Patience When Planting Peas).
 A sandy, fast-draining soil is best.
 Select a location in full sun and provide support in the form of a trellis or unused tomato cage.
-Do not plant peas in the same spot more than once every five years.
-Peas do best when temperatures are between 60-75˚F. Each spring, mix plenty of organic compost into your garden area.
+Do NOT plant peas in the same spot more than once every five years.
+Plants grow best when temperatures are between 60-75˚F. Each spring, mix plenty of organic compost into your garden area.

 How to Plant

 Soak seed prior to planting in liquid kelp or compost tea to help prevent disease and speed germination.
-To promote nitrogen fixation and increase yields, treat seed with an inoculant labeled for garden peas before planting directly in the garden.
+To promote nitrogen fixation and increase yields, treat seed with an inoculant before planting directly in the garden.

-Peas are ready to pick about three weeks after flowers appear.
-Harvest plump peas that are just beginning to appear bumpy; if the pods are discolored or shriveled, they are past their prime.
-Harvest daily to keep the plants productive.
+Pods are ready to pick about three weeks after flowers appear.
+Harvest peas that are plump and just beginning to appear bumpy; if the pods are discolored or shriveled, they are past their prime.
+Pick daily to keep the plants productive.
 Allow 55 to 75 days from seed to harvest.

-Tip: Turn pea plants into the soil after they are done for the year.
-Legume crops such as peas provide a free source of nitrogen.
+Tip: Turn plants into the soil after they are done for the year.
+Legume crops provide a free source of nitrogen.